Mpox

 You have a rash with blisters or sores (ulcers) and have either:

-• had sex or sexual contact with someone who has symptoms of mpox but has not been to central or east Africa in the past 3 weeks
+- had sex or sexual contact with someone who has symptoms of mpox but has not travelled to an area with mpox in the past 3 weeks

 Stay at home and avoid close contact with other people, including sharing towels or bedding, until you've been told what to do.